Healthy Italian Cooking at Home

 If you purchase eggplant that is wrapped in plastic film, remove it as soon as possible, since the plastic will inhibit the eggplant from breathing and degrade its freshness.

-When cutting an eggplant, use a stainless steel knife, as carbon steel will react with its phytonutrients and cause it to turn black.
+When cutting an eggplant, use a stainless steel knife, as carbon steel will react with the eggplant flesh and cause it to turn black.
 Wash the eggplant first and then cut off the ends before peeling.

 Making Eggplant Parmesan